 11am, but flexible, subject to availability.
 Earliest check-in is 3pm, although you're welcome to arrive earlier and use the facilities, have lunch and make yourself at home before your room is available.

-Double rooms from $163.66 (£127), excluding tax at 20 per cent.
+Double rooms from £180.00, including tax at 20 per cent.
 Please note the hotel charges an additional service charge of 5% per booking on check-out.

 Room rates are usually room only.
-Breakfast costs from £15 for a Continental buffet (£5 for children), a full English spread is £20 (£10 for children).
+Breakfast costs from £25 for an adult (£15 a child).
 Children stay free in cots and under-14s stay in extra beds for £20 a night.

 Within the main building, there are two accessible bedrooms, each with a level entry wet room for guests in wheelchairs or with limited mobility.
 There's a disabled toilet and an emergency alarm.